-- 95. From the 1st October 2015, responsibility for the commissioning of 0-5 year old children's public health services is transferring from NHS England to Local Government. - 96.
-0-5 children's public health services comprises commissioning the Healthy Child Programme including the health visiting service and Family Nurse Partnership (FNP) targeted services for teenage mothers. - 97.
-This transfer will be fully funded by an increase to the public health grant and is £1.89m for CBC in 2015/16 (£3.8m in 2016/17).
+- 85. From the 1st October 2015, responsibility for the commissioning of 0-5 year old children's public health services is transferring from NHS England to Local Government. - 86.
+0-5 children's public health services comprises commissioning the Healthy Child Programme including the health visiting service and Family Nurse Partnership (FNP) targeted services for teenage mothers. - 87.
+This transfer will be fully funded by an increase to the public health grant and is expected to be around £1.89m for CBC in 2015/16 (£3.8m in 2016/17).
 This is not expected to impact the net budget position.
 The final amount to be transferred was included in the finance settlement in December 2014.